Ratfink/kaylee/README.md

 ## Requirements

 1. pocketsphinx
-2. gstreamer-1.0 (and what ever plugin has pocket sphinx support)
+2. gstreamer-1.0 (and what ever plugin has pocketsphinx support)
-3. gstreamer-1.0 base plugins (required for alsa)
+3. gstreamer-1.0 base plugins (required for ALSA)
-5. pygtk (only required for the Gtk based UI)
+4. python-gobject (required for GStreamer and the GTK-based UI)
-6. pyyaml (only required for reading the options file)

 **Note:** it may also be required to install `pocketsphinx-hmm-en-hub4wsj`